-When you’re in the hustle and bustle of moving preparations, you probably spend a lot of time decluttering.
-You hold a garage sale to get rid of the heavy old bookshelf and treadmill you never use.
+When you’re in the hustle and bustle of moving preparations, you spend a lot of time decluttering.
+You hold a garage sale to get rid of the old bookshelf and treadmill you never use.
 You strategize the best way to pack your craft collection.

 But have you thought much about your pantry?